 There are a number of different types of alternative dispute resolution that can be used according to your circumstances.
 In some cases, more than one type of ADR can be used.
 The most common methods in Australia include:

 Mediation – Commercial mediation involves the used of an impartial third party mediator who can work with both parties without vested interests.
 A mediator’s job is not to make agreements or discuss terms with both parties, but to act as a go between and to facilitate discussion.

 If you are starting an online business one of the first tasks you will need to complete is choosing a web hosting company for your website.
 The hardest part of this process is the fact there are so many hosting companies to choose from, and it can become confusing comparing all of them in order to select the one that is right for you.

 To help you make that decision here are seven features which you want to ensure are available and up to the standards you would expect any reputable hosting company to offer.

 You will often find hosting packages that only allow one or two domains to be hosted on your account.
 Even if at this point you don’t think you will ever need another domain, as your business expands it could be that you do.
 The wise move is to have a hosting package which allows you to host unlimited numbers of domains.

-While it can be tempting to leave all of your bookwork and financial record keeping to your accountants, this is a very dangerous trap to fall into.
+While it can be tempting to leave all of your bookwork and financial record keeping to your accountants, Accountants Perth advise that this is a very dangerous trap to fall into.
 In the short term, it might seem easier to have your accountant look after it all for you.
 However, in the long term it may end up costing you a lot more money than it saves you.